-All waiting lists are managed in accordance with paragraph 2.14 of the School Admissions Code.
+All waiting lists are managed in accordance with paragraph 2.15 of the School Admissions Code.
 Children who receive an offer at a lower preference school through the normal admission process (admission to Reception) will be automatically placed on the waiting list for higher preference schools.
 Please note it is your responsibility to inform the local authority if you do not want your child to be on the waiting list for a higher preference school.
 In the event that a place becomes available at one of your higher preference schools, the place offered at your lower preference school will automatically be withdrawn.

-3 Distance measurements can be obtained using various internet sources however these do not replicate the system used by Croydon Council.
+&lt;sup>3 Distance measurements can be obtained using various internet sources however these do not replicate the system used by Croydon Council.
 Additionally, the distance measurement which can be obtained from the Croydon website using the 'Find It' link on the home page will not always be identical to that of the measurement obtained using the Croydon school admissions measuring tool (known as GIS) as the 'Find It' link is set up to measure to a range of council facilities and is not set up to measure for school admission purposes.
 It also does not give measurements to three decimal points.

-Waiting lists for Chipstead Valley for applicants who applied as part of the main admissions rounds are held for the first term in the reception year, and thereafter applicants are required to complete the local authority's in-year common application form (ICAF) if they wish to remain on the waiting list.
+Waiting lists for Chipstead Valley for applicants who applied as part of the main admissions rounds are held for the first term (up to 31 December) in the reception year, and thereafter applicants are required to participate in the 'in year admissions process' by completing the local authority's in-year common application form (ICAF) if they wish to remain on the waiting list for reception for the remainder of the school year.